MileHacker Logo

 Seasonal Flight Availability & Pricing

-• Flight frequency and routes increase significantly during high season (June-August).
+• Flight frequency and routes increase a lot during high season (June-August).

-• Prices are highest during high season and French school holidays.
+• Prices are highest during high season and French school vacations.
 Book several months in advance.

 • Low season (November-April) means limited options, but prices are generally lower.